b3-exmo/b3-exmo.github.io/docs/index.md

 The US civil war has myriad contemporary sources.
 We can be fairly confident in piecing together what happened, given the abundance of independent sources making the same claims.

-Historical claims made by the LDS church rarely meet these criteria.
+Some key historical claims made by the LDS church rarely meet these criteria.
 That does not mean that all of its claims are false, it only necessitates healthy skepticism and critical evaluation.

 **I'm not counting myself as an expert in anything— I simply have an internet connection.**